always back to stars.

 they’re gone now.

-and lonely halloweens,
+and lonely octobers,

 and bare holy nights,

-bare only reminder
+will bare only reminder

-of an absolute:
+of one absolute:

 the millennia